How to make withdrawals

 - Withdrawal because of the receipt of a qualified scholarship by the beneficiary (as long as the amount withdrawn does not exceed the amount of the scholarship),

-- Rollover into a 529 plan not offered by the State of New York in accordance with Section 529 of the Internal Revenue Code.
+- Rollover into a 529 plan not offered by the State of New York in accordance with Section 529 of the Internal Revenue Code, or

 - Transfer of assets to another beneficiary in a 529 plan offered by the State of New York (as long as the new beneficiary is a member of the family of the original beneficiary).

 Do I pay taxes on my withdrawals?

 Federal taxes.
 You don't have to pay federal income taxes on distributions from your account if the funds are used for qualified expenses.

-Earnings on a nonqualified withdrawal are treated as income and subject to federal and state income taxes, including, in most cases, an additional 10% federal penalty.
+Earnings on nonqualified withdrawals are treated as income and subject to federal and state income taxes, including, in most cases, an additional 10% federal penalty.
 Nonqualified withdrawals may also be subject to state and local taxes.

 How much should I withdraw for qualified expenses?